cybercussion/SCOBot/README.md

 The portions of this project is split into the following sections:

 ### Now no longer requires jQuery in v4.x.x.?
 So where's the code?
-I know not everyone is using jQuery and we needed to be sensitive to that.
+I know not everyone is using jQuery, and we needed to be sensitive to that.
 Turns out this project was only using about 9KB (actual) of jQuery.
 (Migration covered on Wiki)

 #### Utilities
 * **QUnit-Tests/js/scorm/SCOBotUtil.js** (Required in a deployment)-